 - Increase the availability of water bowls and fountains

-- Use of wet towels, ice packs, and fans have the potential to stress your cat more, so be judicious when using these techniques
+- The use of wet towels, ice packs, and fans has the potential to stress your cat more, so be judicious when using these techniques

 - Be ready to seek veterinary attention for your chronically ill cat, who may experience more serious consequences of heat stress